alertbox/bookworm/README.md

 - Run task: `build` to clean build and generate the static site
 - Run task: `live-serve` to preview locally

-Then, you launch your favorite browser and visit <https://localhost:8004/bookworm/>.
+Then, you launch your favorite browser and visit [localhost:8004/bookworm/](http://localhost:8004/bookworm/).

+## Contributing
+There are many ways in which you can participate in the project.
+Please see the document [How to Contribute](CONTRIBUTING.md).

 ## Feedback
 We would love for you to give all sorts of feedback.
 Here are the ways you can provide feedback: